gsk0007/COMP-3000-semester-project/README.md

 ### Database

 Words for the game to use are stored in a text file.
-The top scores of all time are stored in another file.
+The top scores of all time and the player that scored that score are stored in another file.

 ### Empathy map